 Most would-be homebuyers realize that current low rates are worth capitalizing on.
 Some borrowers may want to lock in a mortgage immediately, but could rates get even lower?

-The US economy is in a deep recession, and unemployment has reached staggering levels.
-But over the past few months, we’ve been seeing improvements in numbers, which may suggest that rates may not dip under the 3% mark.
+The US economy has struggled over recent months, and unemployment reached staggering levels.
+But over the past few months, we’ve been seeing significant improvements in employment numbers, which may suggest that rates may not go much lower than they are today.

 The housing inventory is extremely low.
 This drives mortgage rates down as competition increases for available properties.